-LINGO can export a model's solution to Excel and databases.
-When exporting to Excel, LINGO sends solutions to user defined ranges in a workbook.
+LINGO can export a model's solution to databases using the ODBC (Open DataBase Connectivity) standard.
 Solutions exported to a database are sent to tables within the database.
-In either case, the target range or table may contain more space for values than you are actually exporting.
-In other words, there may be cells at the end of ranges or records at the end of tables that will not be receiving exported values from LINGO.
-The Fill Out Ranges and Tables option determines how these extra cells and records are treated.
+The tables may contain more space for values than you are actually exporting.
+In other words, there may be records at the end of a table that will not be receiving exported values from LINGO.
+The Fill Out ODBC Tables option determines how these extra cells and records are treated.

-When the Fill Out Ranges and Tables option is enabled (SET FILOUT 1), LINGO overwrites the extra values.
-Conversely, when the option is not enabled (SET FILOUT 0), LINGO leaves the extra values untouched.
+When the Fill Out Ranges and Tables option is enabled (SET FILOUT 1), LINGO overwrites the extra values with null entries.
+Conversely, when the option is not enabled, LINGO leaves any extra values untouched.

-Fill Out Ranges and Tables is disabled by default.
+The Fill Out ODBC Tables option is disabled by default.